World In Paris

 Hall of Mirrors - Versailles

-With the Versailles’ reopening after the first lockdown, the Hall of Mirrors can be seen only from the sides.
-This has the advantage of beautiful pictures with 0 crowds, and we really liked the idea.
+With the Versailles’ reopening after the first lockdown, the Hall of Mirrors could be seen only from the sides.
+This had the advantage of beautiful pictures with 0 crowds, and we really liked the idea!

 GOOD TO KNOW: We have heard that some travelers book their Palace of Versailles skip-the-line tickets for the first time slot of the day, and once they enter the Palace, they go straight to the Hall of Mirrors to have pictures without crowds, and they visit the rest of the Palace later.
 After the first lockdown, the Palace proposes only a one-way itinerary, so if you go straight to the Hall of Mirrors, you won’t be allowed to go back to visit the first rooms later.